 - Create and reuse email templates instead of drafting each email again.

 - Keep track of your sales activities using sales reports and prioritize your tasks for the week.

 - Choose one platform to maintain all your customer data instead of using diaries and notes.

-Sales challenge 3 – Getting a response from the prospect
+Sales challenge 3 – Not getting a response from the prospect

 After a few initial interactions, most of the prospects stop responding.
 Several sales reps get demotivated by this silence.
 They abandon the lead and start focusing on another prospect.
 Due to this, most of the leads aren’t converted.